julianeon/julianeon/product_support.md

 Being proactive, or getting ahead of problems before they even start, is also key.
 This might mean creating guides or FAQs that customers can use to solve common issues on their own, which saves them from having to reach out to us in the first place.

-In short, my job in support is not just about fixing things, but also about being a friendly, understanding helper who makes using our product a smooth and positive experience.
+In short, my job in support is not just about fixing things, but also about being a friendly, understanding helper who makes using our product a smooth experience.

 ## Support Systems